dhil/asymptotic-speedup-via-effect-handlers-code-jfp/README.md

-# Asymptotic Speedup via Effect Handlers
+# Asymptotic Speedup via Effect Handlers Artifact

 This repository contains the supplementary code and data for "Section
 11: Experiments" in the "Asymptotic Speedup via Effect Handlers"